 On the last few days of December,

-Two thousand and nineteen.
+Two thousand and twenty-one.

 Think about how you want to feel going into next year.

 And start doing the things that will help you get there.